gems-uff/combination_conflicts_analysis/README.md

-Artifacts (scripts) and data used in the SBES 2022 paper: Towards Merge Conflict Resolution by Combining Existing Lines of Code.
+Artifacts (scripts) and data used in the SBES 2022 paper: Towards Merge Conflict Resolution by Combining Existing Lines of Code and JSERD 2023 submission: How code composition strategies affect merge conflict resolution?

 These artifacts are related to the analysis of merge conflicts that were resolved by the developers using a combination of the conflicting lines.
 The detailed methodology is described in the paper.